-- Closed rhinoplasty: Sometimes referred to as an endonasal approach, this technique involves no external, visible incisions.
+- Closed rhinoplasty (endonasal approach): This technique involves no external, visible incisions.
 The incisions are made on the inside of the nose and are used to access the necessary areas.
 Because of the limited visibility for the surgeon, this technique has become less popular.
 This makes it more challenging to learn the techniques and to execute certain rhinoplasty maneuvers.
 Advocates of this approach believe that one can better judge the outcome during the surgery because the nasal skin remains in place.
 There is still nasal tip swelling after closed rhinoplasty if the tip is manipulated.

 - Open rhinoplasty: This external approach is great for visibility and more complex reconstruction.
-A small incision is made at the mid-columella, close to the base of the nose, in addition to a few internal incisions and the nasal skin/soft tissue envelope is carefully peeled off of the underlying bone and cartilage to reveal all structures.
+A small incision is made at the mid-columella, close to the base of the nose, in addition to a few internal incisions.
+The nasal skin/soft tissue envelope is carefully peeled off of the underlying bone and cartilage to reveal all structures.
 Once the structural work is complete, the skin/soft tissue envelope is laid back down and the skin is sutured closed.
-The advantage is better visibility and control over the structures, but there may be more swelling after surgery.
-Also, there is a risk of poor scarring at the external incision site, though this is rare and the incision is typically not noticeable even at close proximity.
+The advantage is better visibility and control over the structures.
+But there may be more swelling after surgery.
+Also, there is a risk of poor scarring at the external incision site.
+However, this is rare and the incision is typically not noticeable even at close proximity.